 Double or triple-glazed windows

-Upgrading your windows is one of the best ways to improve the energy efficiency of your home, as double or triple-glazed windows will stop heat from leaking out.
+Upgrading your windows is one of the best ways to improve your home's energy efficiency, as double or triple-glazed windows will stop heat from leaking out.

-Double glazing throughout a 3-bedroom house can save approximately £110-115 in energy bills per year, whilst also improving your EPC.
+Double glazing throughout a 3-bedroom house can save approximately £110-115 in energy bills per year, improving your EPC.

 As well as energy-saving, double glazing can also drastically reduce outside noise.